MediaComem/comem-archidep/subjects/git-branching/README.md

 ### Showing branches on the command line

-The `git log` command can show you a representation of the commit graph and its branches:
+The [`git log` command][git-log] can show you a representation of the commit graph and its branches:

 ```bash
 $> git log --oneline --decorate --graph --all